-Description for the overall impression of a wine in the context of a wine address, which can be meant negatively, neutrally or positively depending on the context.
-Such a wine is not very (too little) strong or full-bodied, but in contrast to the negatively charged thin is mostly to be understood neutrally.
-In connection with elegant or fine, or with wines that should be light and palatable, slim has a positive meaning.
-If a wine has too little body or structure for its classification or predicate, or even its origin, this is often referred to as "too slim" and is to be understood as a deficiency.
-Related terms of slim are filigree and light.
-A negative increase of slim is flat (colourless, tired, limp).
+Description for the overall impression in the context of a wine address, which can be meant negatively, neutrally or positively depending on the context.
+Such a wine is not very (too little) powerful or full-bodied, but is to be understood in contrast to the negatively connoted thin mostly neutral.
+In the context of elegant or fine, or in the case of wines that are supposed to be light and drinkable, slender has a thoroughly positive meaning.
+If a wine has too little body or structure for its classification or predicate, or even its origin, this is often described as "too slender" and is to be understood as a deficiency.
+Related terms of slender are filigree and light.
+A negative enhancement of slim is flat (colourless, tired, flabby).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien